RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 C	is	incorrect	because	vulnerability	assessments	are	only	a	piece	of	the overall	security	assurance	puzzle,	and	they	are	not	appropriate	to	share with	customers	or	potential	customers.
 They	can	play	a	role	in	audits and	certifications,	though.

-### Question # 16 - 	Within	a	cloud	environment,	what	is	the	most	widely	used	protocol	forcommunication	with	storage	devices?
+### [important knowledge] Question # 16 - 	Within	a	cloud	environment,	what	is	the	[most	widely	used	protocol	for communication	with	storage	devices]?
 A.	SATA
 B.	SCSI
 C.	WAN
 D.	iSCSI
 Answer: D.

-iSCSI	is	widely	used	for	communication	with	storage	devices within	a	cloud	environment.
-It	provides	the	ability	to	use	SCSI commands	over	the	TCP	protocol.
-It	allows	systems	to	use	block-level storage	that	behaves	the	same	as	a	SAN	attached	to	a	physical	server would	but	works	with	the	logical	and	networked	nature	of	a	cloud environment.
+[important knowledge] **iSCSI	is	widely	used	for	communication	with	storage	devices within	a	cloud	environment**.
+**It	provides	the	ability	to	use	SCSI commands	over	the	TCP	protocol**.
+**It	allows	systems	to	use	block-level storage	that	behaves	the	same	as	a	SAN	attached	to	a	physical	server would	but	works	with	the	logical	and	networked	nature	of	a	cloud environment**.

 A	is	incorrect	because	SATA	is	a	computer	bus	interface	that	connects systems	to	physical	storage	devices	such	as	hard	drives.
 Within	a cloud	environment,	this	would	not	be	possible	because	all	systems	are virtualized.